-Thailand’s baht fell to its weakest level since January after talks to form a government in Greece failed, spurring investors to the relative safety of the dollar.
-Government bonds were steady.
+Thailand’s baht fell to its weakest level since January and government bonds slid after talks to form a government in Greece failed, spurring investors to the relative safety of the dollar.

-New elections may be scheduled as early as June 10 after President Karolos Papoulias failed to form a coalition following an inconclusive May 6 vote, threatening pledged spending cuts required to secure 240 billion euros ($305 billion) in bailouts.
-The baht has dropped 2.3 percent this month as global funds reduced holdings of local shares by $174 million during the period, exchange data show.
+New elections may be scheduled as early as June 10 after Greek President Karolos Papoulias failed to form a coalition following an inconclusive May 6 vote, threatening pledged spending cuts required to secure 240 billion euros ($306 billion) in bailouts.
+The baht has dropped 2.4 percent this month as global funds reduced holdings of local shares by $174 million during the period, exchange data show.

 “The Greek issue is making investors risk averse, and that supports the dollar and other safer assets,” said Hideki Hayashi, a researcher at the Japan Center for Economic Research in Tokyo.
 “Asian currencies will likely see downward pressure for the time being.”

-The baht lost 0.4 percent to 31.45 per dollar as of 8:27 a.m. in Bangkok, the weakest level since Jan.
+The baht lost 0.5 percent to 31.50 per dollar as of 3:21 p.m. in Bangkok and touched 31.57 earlier, the weakest level since Jan.
 26, according to data compiled by Bloomberg.
 The currency may retreat to about 31.60 over a week, Hayashi said.

-One-month implied volatility, a measure of foreign-exchange swings used to price options, was little changed at 4.52 percent.
+One-month implied volatility, a measure of foreign-exchange swings used to price options, was unchanged at 4.52 percent.

-The yield on the government’s 3.25 percent bonds due June 2017 was unchanged at 3.61 percent, according to data compiled by Bloomberg.
+The yield on the government’s 3.25 percent bonds due June 2017 rose two basis points, or 0.02 percentage point, to 3.63 percent, according to data compiled by Bloomberg.